 Questions or comments?
 Join the PBR Painter user community in the new Discord Server!

-PBR Painter v2.1 is a straightforward yet powerful addon designed to enable quick and easy PBR texture painting within Blender.
-It uses a layer-based, multichannel painting approach which lets you paint all of the channels of a PBR material (albedo, roughness, displacement, normals, emission etc.) simultaneously.
+PBR Painter is a straightforward yet powerful Blender addon designed to enable quick and easy PBR texturing within Blender.
+It uses a layer-based, multichannel approach which lets you modify all of the channels of a PBR material (albedo, roughness, displacement, normals, emission etc.) simultaneously using the addons simple UI.
 Materials can be created from scratch, by importing pre-made PBR texture maps, and/or by generating procedural textures separately for each channel.

-PBR Painter automatically generates and manages complex node setups that allow you to have complete control over every aspect of every channel, allowing you to combine normals of stacked layers, control the opacity of any channel of any layer and much more.
+PBR Painter automatically generates and manages complex node setups that allow you to have complete control over every aspect of every channel, allowing you to combine normals of stacked layers, control the opacity of any channel of any layer, create complex layered mask systems and much more.
 This gives you complete freedom over all aspects of the material properties, without ever having to manually create a single node.

-Appearing in the texture paint tools, PBR Painter has an extremely simple and intuitive layout.
-The image below shows the primary addon interface:
+Featuring its own independent workspace, PBR Painter has an intuitive yet feature-packed layout.
+The image below shows an example of the addon UI:

-With its simple interface and powerful under the hood mechanics, the possibilities for PBR material creation are endless.
+Within this workspace, the possibilities for PBR material creation are essentially endless.